 The Society continued to promote the recorder as a serious instrument, to facilitate the raising of standards, and provide opportunities for playing to all, members and non-members, through group playing in branch meetings, workshops and Playing Days, and at the National and Scottish Recorder Festivals.
+In the year, the Hullavington branch closed.

-The National Recorder Festival, held in Truro (Cornwall), included the Annual Conference of the Society.
-Within the many conducted musical pieces was the first performance of "Keskan II" by Russell Pascoe.
-Sessions at the Scottish Recorder Festival in Glasgow were again led by members of the Flanders Recorder Quartet, finishing in an inspiring performance by the Quartet.
+The National Recorder Festival, held in Wolverhampton, included the Annual Conference of the Society.
+Within the many conducted musical pieces was the first performance of "Wolf Suite" by Sasha Johnson Manning.